Hlam540/VT-MEMS-Data-Analysis-Tool/README.md

-# VT-MEMS-Data-Analysis-Tool
+# VT-MEMS Data Analysis Tool

-This project is a Python-based data analysis tool developed for the Virginia Tech MEMS Lab to automate the processing of experimental data from cyclone penetration efficiency (PE) experiments.
-It streamlines the workflow by replacing manual data handling with a structured and reproducible pipeline that integrates with Excel datasets.
+A Python-based tool developed for the Virginia Tech MEMS Lab to automate data analysis for cyclone penetration efficiency (PE) experiments.
+This project streamlines workflows by replacing manual Excel processing with a structured, script-driven pipeline.

-Purpose
+---

-The goal of this tool is to:
+## Purpose

-Automate data extraction, averaging, and interpolation from GRIMM and SEMS instrument outputs.
+- Automate data extraction and averaging from GRIMM and SEMS instruments

-Calculate penetration efficiency using upstream and downstream particle concentration data.
+- Compute Penetration Efficiency (PE) using upstream/downstream concentration data

-Visualize PE across particle size bins using semilog plots.
+- Visualize results with a semilog plot of particle diameter vs. PE

-(In Progress) Build a GUI interface for easier data input and user interaction.
+- (In Progress) Build a user-friendly GUI to simplify usage for researchers

-Features
+---

-Support for GRIMM (0.25–35 µm) and SEMS (0.03–0.75 µm) instrument formats.
+## Features

-Clean integration with Excel files for seamless analysis.
+- Supports GRIMM (0.25–35 µm) and SEMS (0.03–0.75 µm) Excel datasets

-Configurable time windows for upstream/downstream data.
+- Configurable time windows for upstream and downstream intervals

-Dynamic correction factor input.
+- Dynamic correction factor input for calibration

-Clear PE output tables and semilog graph generation.
+- Interpolates size bins and aligns data between instruments

-Modular design using Reader and Efficiency classes for reusability.
+- Outputs clean PE tables and semilog graphs

-How It Works
+- Modular design using reader and analyzer classes

-Load Excel files from SEMS and GRIMM.
+---

-Select time windows for upstream and downstream measurements.
+## How It Works

-Enter correction factors as needed.
+1. Load Excel data files from GRIMM and SEMS instruments

-Automatically compute penetration efficiency.
+2. Define upstream and downstream measurement periods

-Display results and plot PE vs. particle diameter.
+3. Input correction factors (e.g., `1375/800`)

-Requirements
+4. Tool calculates and displays PE
-Python
+5. Semilog plot is generated for visualization

-pandas
+---

-matplotlib
+## Dependencies

-openpyxl
+Install the required Python packages:

-Future Plans
+- Python
-Implement a GUI interface for non-programmer usability.
+- pandas

-Support multiple file formats and batch processing.
+- matplotlib

-Add export options for processed data and plots.
+- openpyxl